gmcnickle/developer_productivity/MeasuringWhatWeCantSee.md

 And perhaps most importantly:

 No single metric tells the whole story.
-Before you even look at the data, you need to understand the questions you’re trying to answer.
+Before you even look at the data, you need to understand the question you're trying to answer.
+For example, to assess how actively a developer participates in the review process, we don't just count their comments—we combine reviews performed, merges on others’ pull requests, and total comment activity into a single collaboration score.
+That composite metric directly answers the question: *How much has this developer contributed to reviewing their teammates’ work?*

+> 🛠️ **Pro Tip** – Calculating a Participation Score<br>
+> The ***participation score*** (or ***collaboration score***) measures how active a developer has been in reviewing others’ code.
+It is calculated as:
+> `reviewCount × 2.0 + mergeCount × 1.5 + commentCount`
+>
+> `reviewCount` and `mergeCount` are only counted on pull requests where the developer was ***not*** the author. `commentCount` includes comments made on *any* pull request.

 In my work, I’ve explored dozens of potential signals from Git and GitHub activity.
 Some were dead ends while others revealed unexpected insight.